sseering/book/en/installation.md

             }
 ```

 to  `"profiles"` in your Terminal Settings (JSON-file).
-The last thing to do is to change the `"defaulProfile"` to:
+The last thing to do is to change the `"defaultProfile"` to:

 ```
 "defaultProfile": "{2b372ca1-1ee2-403d-a839-6d63077ad871}",